HLR/HetSaul/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/SemanticRoleLabeling/README.md

   #### Fourth phase: testing joint models
     - [ ] **[aTsJ]** Test the **cTs** of the second phase for joint models.

+The defaul configuration when running the sprlApp will run only the test for pretrained cTr model while it uses srl global constraints during prediction.